1080 Baiting Program

 Landholders will need to supply all meat for baiting, and Council will provide the poison and personnel to carry out the baiting treatment.

-Bait weights are required to be a minimum of 250 grams for wild dogs and 500 grams for pigs.
-Baits weighing less than this and/or contain any bone, fur or fat, will not be injected, so please ensure that pre-cut baits, meet specifications.
+Meat bait are required to be a minimum of 250 grams for wild dogs and 500 grams for pigs.
+Baits weighing less than this and/or contain any bone, fur or fat, will not be injected, so please ensure that pre-cut baits meet specifications.

 Landholders planning to have another person collect and/or distribute baits on their behalf (ie. someone other than landholder), must give the person a signed authority authorising this person to sign the baiting agreement on their behalf.
 This form will be available from Council's Rural Lands Department prior to a baiting campaign.

 Commercially prepared ‘Doggone' and ‘Pigout' baits are available to order and purchase through Council.